U.S. Department of Education’s FY 2019 Annual Plan Includes Increased Scrutiny of Online Learning

 While the FY 2019 Annual Plan does not address most of Senator Murray and Senator Brown’s concerns (their letter addressed to the Comptroller General can be read in its entirety here), it does call for heightened oversight of at least one issue flagged by the senators: virtual schools’ compliance with the Individuals with Disabilities Education Act (IDEA).

 As clearly stated in the FY 2019 Annual Plan, over the coming year, the U.S. Department of Education will carry out a thorough investigation to determine whether state departments of education are upholding the educational rights and protections afforded to children with disabilities under the IDEA who attend virtual charter schools.
 They will also investigate whether state and local educational agencies have “sufficient internal controls to ensure that individualized education plans are developed for children with disabilities who attend virtual schools and that these students are provided with services described in their individualized education plans.”

 Does the FY 2019 Annual Plan Go Far Enough?

 Many critics will be disappointed with the FY 2019 Annual Plan.
 However, given the current administration’s enthusiasm for online learning, it is somewhat surprising that the 2019 plan calls for any heightened scrutiny of online programs and schools.
 Also, online program management providers and virtual schools won’t be the only programs and organizations receiving heightened attention in 2019.
-The U.S. Department of Education administers more than 100 programs that impact nearly 18,300 public school districts and 55 million students attending approximately 98,000 public schools and 34,000 private schools.
-All these programs are audited on a regular basis.
+The need for regular audits is obvious when one looks at the numbers.
+The U.S. Department of Education oversees more than 100 programs in more than 18,000 public school districts for over 50 million students attending more than 98,000 public schools.

 Photo by Agence Olloweb on Unsplash.